On total transitivity of graphs: Abstract

 \section{Abstract}

-Let $G=(V, E)$ be a graph where $V$ and $E$ are the vertex and edge sets, respectively.
-For two disjoint subsets $A$ and $B$ of $V$, we say $A$ \emph{dominates} $B$ if every vertex of $B$ is adjacent to at least one vertex of $A$.
-A vertex partition $\pi = \{V_1, V_2, \ldots, V_k\}$ of $G$ is called a \emph{transitive partition} of size $k$ if $V_i$ dominates $V_j$ for all $1\leq i<j\leq k$.
-In this article, we study a variation of transitive partition, namely \emph{total transitive partition}.
-The total transitivity $Tr_t(G)$ is equal to the maximum order of a vertex partition $\pi = \{V_1, V_2, \ldots, V_k\}$ of $G$ obtained by repeatedly removing a total dominating set from $G$, until no vertices remain.
-Thus, $V_1$ is a total dominating set of $G$, $V_2$ is a total dominating set of the graph $G_1=G-V_1$, and, in general, $V_{i+1}$ is a total dominating set in the graph $G_i=G-\bigcup_{j=1}^i V_i$.
-A vertex partition of order $Tr_t(G)$ is called $Tr_t$-partition.
+Let $G = (V, E)$ be a graph where $V$ and $E$ are the vertex and edge sets, respectively.
+For two disjoint subsets $A$ and $B$ of $V$, we say that $A$ \emph{dominates} $B$ if every vertex of $B$ is adjacent to at least one vertex of $A$.
+A vertex partition $\pi = \{V_1, V_2, \ldots, V_k\}$ of $G$ is called a \emph{transitive partition} of size $k$ if $V_i$ dominates $V_j$ for all $1 \leq i < j \leq k$.
+In this article, we study a variation of the transitive partition, namely the \emph{total transitive partition}.
+The total transitivity $Tr_t(G)$ is defined as the maximum order of a vertex partition $\pi = \{V_1, V_2, \ldots, V_k\}$ of $G$ obtained by repeatedly removing a total dominating set from $G$ until no vertices remain.
+Thus, $V_1$ is a total dominating set of $G$, $V_2$ is a total dominating set of the graph $G_1 = G - V_1$, and, for $2 \leq i \leq k - 1$, $V_{i+1}$ is a total dominating set in the graph $G_i = G - \bigcup_{j=1}^i V_j$.
+A vertex partition of order $Tr_t(G)$ is called a $Tr_t$-partition.
 The \textsc{Maximum Total Transitivity Problem} is to find a total transitive partition of a given graph with the maximum number of parts.
-First, we characterize split graphs with total transitivity equal to $1$ and $\omega(G)-1$.
-Moreover, for the split graph $G$ and $1\leq p\leq \omega(G)-1$, we give some necessary conditions for $Tr_t(G)=p$.
+First, we characterize split graphs with total transitivity equal to $1$ and $\omega(G) - 1$.
+Moreover, for a split graph $G$ and $1 \leq p \leq \omega(G) - 1$, we provide necessary conditions for $Tr_t(G) = p$.
 Furthermore, we show that the decision version of this problem is NP-complete for bipartite graphs.
-On the positive side, we design a polynomial-time algorithm to solve \textsc{Maximum Total Transitivity Problem} in trees.
+On the positive side, we prove that this problem can be solved in linear time for bipartite chain graphs.
+Finally, we design a polynomial-time algorithm to solve the \textsc{Maximum Total Transitivity Problem} in trees.